Frequently Asked Questions

 If you forgot your password, try the "Forgot Password" option on the login screen.
 If you are still having trouble or forgot your username, please contact Nathan Smith at email@example.com.

-If you have carefully gone through the prequalifying questions and still are not receiving the results you think you should, please contact Zac Smith at email@example.com or 734-663-0401 x123 for additional assistance.
+If you have carefully gone through the Common Application and are still not receiving the results you think you should please contact Maryellen Ferro at firstname.lastname@example.org

 Although all students are encouraged to complete the FAFSA, it is not required to apply for a scholarship through AAACF.